CRServers/DemTech/README.md

 I'm a pasionate advocate and reader of Libertarian Philosophy and Austrian Economics.

 I was born and live in Costa Rica and remain active in the local and international Blockchain communities.

-For more information about me, check my Steemit blog at: https://steemit.com/@cryptohead